Average entanglement entropy of midspectrum eigenstates of quantum-chaotic interacting Hamiltonians: Introduction

 \section{Introduction}

 Entanglement is one of the most fundamental and intriguing features of quantum mechanics~\cite{bell1964einstein, horodecki_09}.
-In the last two decades, we have learned that in physical Hamiltonians there are qualitative differences between entanglement in ground states, which typically exhibit an ``area-law'' entanglement entropy~\cite{eisert2010colloquium}, and in highly-excited energy eigenstates, which typically exhibit a ``volume-law'' entanglement entropy~\cite{bianchi_hackl_22}.
+Since the early 2000s, we have learned that in physical Hamiltonians there are qualitative differences between entanglement in ground states, which typically exhibit an ``area-law'' entanglement entropy~\cite{eisert2010colloquium}, and in highly excited energy eigenstates, which typically exhibit a ``volume-law'' entanglement entropy~\cite{bianchi_hackl_22}.
 Entanglement has also been conjectured to serve as a diagnostic for quantum chaos and integrability~\cite{leblond_mallayya_19}.
-Using full exact diagonalization calculations, the average bipartite entanglement entropies of highly-excited eigenstates of spin-1/2 XXZ chains were shown to behave qualitatively differently at and away from integrability~\cite{leblond_mallayya_19}.
-Specifically, while the average in both regimes exhibits a leading volume-law term, the coefficient of the volume in that term was found to be maximal for midspectrum eigenstates in the quantum-chaotic regime (consistent with findings in earlier works~\cite{vidmar_rigol_17, garrison_grover_18}; see also Refs.~\cite{beugeling_andreanov_15, yang_chamon_15, dymarsky_lashkari_18}), and lower than maximal and subsystem-fraction dependent at integrability (as found for quadratic models and integrable models mappable onto quadratic ones~\cite{vidmar_hackl_17, vidmar_hackl_18, liu_chen_18, hackl_vidmar_19, jafarizadeh_rajabpour_19, lydzba_rigol_20, lydzba_rigol_21, bianchi_hackl_21}).
+Using full exact diagonalization calculations, the average bipartite entanglement entropies of highly excited eigenstates of spin-1/2 XXZ chains were shown to behave qualitatively differently at and away from integrability~\cite{leblond_mallayya_19}.
+Specifically, while the average in both regimes exhibits a leading volume-law term, the coefficient of the volume in that term was found to be maximal for midspectrum eigenstates in the quantum-chaotic regime (consistent with findings in earlier works~\cite{vidmar_rigol_17, garrison_grover_18}; see also Refs.~\cite{beugeling_andreanov_15, yang_chamon_15, dymarsky_lashkari_18}) and lower than maximal and subsystem-fraction dependent at integrability (as found for quadratic models and integrable models mappable onto quadratic ones~\cite{vidmar_hackl_17, vidmar_hackl_18, liu_chen_18, hackl_vidmar_19, jafarizadeh_rajabpour_19, lydzba_rigol_20, lydzba_rigol_21, bianchi_hackl_21}).

 Following on the previously mentioned studies, our focus in this work is the entanglement entropy of highly excited eigenstates of clean spin-1/2 quantum-chaotic interacting Hamiltonians.
 We consider chains with $L$ sites (we change $L$ to carry out scaling analyses) with periodic and open boundary conditions.
 For pure quantum states $|\psi\rangle$, which we will take to be Hamiltonian eigenstates, we study the (bipartite) entanglement entropy of a subsystem $A$ (with $L_A$ contiguous sites) after tracing out the complement $B$ (with $L_B=L-L_A$ contiguous sites), resulting in